weijiekoh/perpetualpowersoftau/README.md

 <!--[中文](./README_ch.md)-->
 This repo was forked from the Semaphore team which is conducting phase 1 of a multi-party trusted setup ceremony based on the Zcash Powers of Tau ceremony for the BN254 curve.
 We thank them very much for their work and [repo](https://github.com/weijiekoh/perpetualpowersoftau)!

 The goal is to securely generate zk-SNARK parameters for circuits of up to `2 ^ 27` (130+ million) constraints, over the [BLS12-381 curve](https://electriccoin.co/blog/new-snark-curve/).
 This means that the process will generate twice as many minus one (260+ million) powers of tau.
-The initial motivation for this is the launch of the Filecoin network(https://github.com/weijiekoh/perpetualpowersoftau) which will require circuits of this size; however the parameters will surve other projects wanting to use Groth16 over this curve; and incidentally, will also be usable for circuits up to size `2^28` for the new [PLONK](https://eprint.iacr.org/2019/953.pdf) system
+The initial motivation for this is the launch of the Filecoin network which will require circuits of this size; however the parameters will surve other projects wanting to use Groth16 over this curve; and incidentally, will also be usable for circuits up to size `2^28` for the new [PLONK](https://eprint.iacr.org/2019/953.pdf) system.

 As long as one party in the ceremony behaves honestly and is not comprimised, the entire setup is trustworthy.

 ## Ceremony progress